fpco/ide-backend/README.md

      * Upgraded to Cabal 1.18.1.2 (necessary to support GHC 7.8), and set things up so that it generates the necessary dynlibs when using 7.8.
-       Although Cabal 1.18 reports from problems slightly differently to Cabal 1.16; ide-backend attempts to hide this difference (#146).
+       Although Cabal 1.18 reports problems slightly differently to Cabal 1.16, ide-backend attempts to hide this difference (#146).
 There is still a minor problem on OSX when using an in-place compiler due to either a bug in ghc or a bug in cabal (#8266); see #164.